sj9252/mindex/README.md

 The Mindex challenge is a data processing project that involves merging multiple CSV files, renaming columns, replacing values, and loading the data into a PostgreSQL database.
 The project is implemented using Python and relies on the Boto3 library for AWS S3 integration and the psycopg2 library for PostgreSQL database connectivity.

 The main components of the project includes:
-- `Mindexcompletecode.py`: Python script that performs the data processing and database loading tasks.
+- `Mindexcompletecode.ipynb`: Python script that performs the data processing and database loading tasks.
 - `Mindex.sql`: SQL script containing the query for the view.

 ## Getting Started